 A3C2BDA2-C662-40A4-A982-6DEFA9C88B6A.jpeg

-Gardeners have an opportunity to witness honeybees and other pollinators up close and learn so much about their habits as well as being able to enjoy hearing their hums and buzzes.
-The song of them in the garden is such a pleasure.
+Gardeners have opportunity to witness honeybees and other pollinators up close and learn their habits as well as being able to enjoy hearing their hums and buzzes.
+Their songs in the garden are such a pleasure.

 tempImageiwXkie.gif

 Honeybees aren’t into the elders but we are and so are the berry-loving birds.
-Some years we’d leave them for the birds entirely as a way to make an offering.
+Best practice in my world is to harvest what you want and leave some for the birds.

 tempImage7bZII3.gif